Skip to main contentSkip to main navigationSkip to footer content

 3 credit hours

 Students will be introduced to a broad array of topics related to the field of exercise science through an introductory review of body systems and physiological concepts.
 Students will gain an understanding and appreciation for the processes of response and adaptation which enhance both health and fitness through regular exercise.
 Career options, history and philosophy, professional organizations, research methods, and professional issues will be examined.
-Offered fall.
+Offered fall and spring.

 EXSC 135